OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 `"-removemanifest"`: Force uninstalls the `.vrmanifest`.
 This should be done every time the application is uninstalled.
 On Windows it is automatically done by the uninstaller.
 The program will exit early when this flag is set.

 `"-bindingsinterface"`: Makes Advanced Settings show up in the SteamVR bindings interface.
 This is necessary for binding keys to actions.
 This is the same as running `bindingsinterface.bat` from the executable directory.
+The program will not exit when this is set.
+No normal functionality is available except using the bindings interface.
+Bindings set with this active will be available when this isn't active.

 In addition, the application can receive the command line arguments from the [Easylogging++ library](https://github.com/zuhd-org/easyloggingpp#application-arguments).